Thairath Online

 Share article

-Doomsday Clock Set to 85 Seconds to Midnight, Closest to Catastrophe Ever
+Doomsday Clock Set at 85 Seconds to Midnight, Closest to Catastrophe Ever

-A group of scientists has moved the Doomsday Clock to just 85 seconds before midnight, the closest it has ever been due to international conflicts, climate conditions, and technologies like AI.
+Scientists have adjusted the Doomsday Clock to just 85 seconds before midnight, marking the closest it has ever been due to international conflicts, climate conditions, and technologies like AI.

-After remaining still in 2023–2024, the clock’s hand has moved closer to midnight for two consecutive years due to insufficient progress in addressing global challenges such as nuclear risks, the climate crisis, biological threats, and advances in 'world-transforming technologies' like AI.
+After remaining unchanged during 2023-2024, the clock's hands have moved closer to midnight for two consecutive years, reflecting insufficient progress in addressing global challenges such as nuclear risks, climate crisis, biological threats, and breakthroughs in "world-altering technology" like AI.

-Additionally, the scientists noted that the spread of misinformation, disinformation, and conspiracy theories also threatens human survival.
+The scientists also noted that the spread of disinformation, misinformation, and conspiracy theories pose significant threats to humanity's survival.

-“Humanity has not made sufficient progress in coping with existential risks that endanger all of us,” Alexandra Bell, president and CEO of BAS, explained the reasons behind this year’s clock adjustment.
+“Humanity has not made enough progress in managing existential risks that endanger all of us,” said Alexandra Bell, BAS president and CEO, explaining the reasons behind this year's clock adjustment.

 “The Doomsday Clock is a communication tool showing how close we are to self-inflicted global destruction.
-The threats we face from nuclear weapons, climate change, and world-transforming technologies are all increasing.
+The risks from nuclear weapons, climate change, and disruptive technologies are all increasing.
 Every second counts, and our time is running out.”

-“It is a hard truth to accept, but this is the reality we face,” Bell added.
+“It is a hard truth to accept, but it is the reality we face,” Bell added.

-Last year, BAS set the clock at 89 seconds to midnight and warned that nations must shift toward international cooperation and urgently address the most critical existential risks.
+Last year, BAS moved the clock to 89 seconds before midnight and warned that nations need to shift toward international cooperation and address the most critical existential threats.

-“Instead of heeding this warning, major powers have become more aggressive, confrontational, and nationalist,” Dr. Daniel Holz, chair of BAS’s Science and Security Board, said during a briefing on Tuesday.
+“Instead of heeding this warning, major powers have become more aggressive, confrontational, and nationalistic,” said Dr. Daniel Holz, chair of BAS's Science and Security Board, during a briefing on Tuesday.

 “Conflicts intensified in 2025, with multiple military operations involving nuclear-armed states.
-Moreover, the last treaty limiting U.S.-Russia nuclear arsenals is set to expire on 4 Feb, marking the first time in over half a century without any barrier to unchecked nuclear arms competition.”
+Additionally, the last treaty regulating nuclear arsenals between the U.S. and Russia is set to expire on 4 Feb 2026 GMT+7 — the first time in over half a century that nothing will prevent a potentially uncontrollable nuclear arms race.”

-Dr. Holz further highlighted, “Severe dangers remain in the biosciences, especially emerging fields like synthetic mirror life development, despite repeated warnings from scientists worldwide.”
+Dr. Holz also highlighted that severe dangers persist in the biological sciences, especially emerging fields like synthetic mirror life, despite repeated warnings from scientists worldwide.

-“The international community still lacks coordinated plans, and the world remains unprepared for biological threats that could cause catastrophic damage.”
+“The international community lacks coordinated plans, and the world remains unprepared for bio-threats that could cause devastating damage.”

-“Rapid growth and use of AI, combined with regulatory gaps, fuel the spread of false and misleading information, significantly undermining efforts to manage these threats and worsening other impending disasters,” Dr. Holz stated.
+“The rapid growth and deployment of AI tools, combined with insufficient regulation, fuel the spread of false and misleading information, greatly undermining efforts to address these threats and worsening other impending disasters,” Dr. Holz stated.

 Follow international news:https://www.thairath.co.th/news/foreign